 Bob joined Steed and Evans in 1999 and has managed the Niagara Region Division ever since.
 Bob brings 41 years of construction experience to the job every day.
 His positive Every day’s a good day attitude brings enthusiasm and team spirit to the job site.

 Bob has worked as a skilled labourer on sewer and bridge crews and as a grade foreman and project supervisor.
 His all-around knowledge of heavy civil construction is a great asset to Steed and Evans.

 Bob is a past President of the Heavy Construction Association of the Region of Niagara and has sat on the Best Practices Committee for the Ontario Regional Common Ground Alliance.

 Gerhard has over 25 years of experience in estimating road construction and winter maintenance work.
 He strives to ensure that all divisions have sufficient work and diligently pursues opportunities.

 Gerhard joined Steed and Evans in 1997.
 In 2001, he became the company’s Manager of the estimating department.
 His role on the management team is to obtain the optimum type and amount of work that the company requires.

 He manages a team of three estimators and together they obtain contracts ranging in size and scope.
 Before joining Steed and Evans, Gerhard worked at Capital Paving Ltd. where his responsibilities graduated from Site Supervisor to Asphalt Manager, to Chief Estimator.

 Prior to that, Gerhard worked at Peto-MacCallum Ltd., where he inspected job sites, tested materials and designed asphalt.

-He has obtained his Gold Seal Certificate with the Canadian Construction Association (CCA) and currently participates in the Tender Practices Committee of the Conestoga Heavy Construction Association (CHCA).
+He has obtained his Gold Seal Certificate with the Canadian Construction Association (CCA) and has been a member of the Ontario Association of Certified Engineering Technicians and Technologists (OACETT) since 1984.